 The 21st Century Community Learning Centers (21st CCLC) program is the only federal funding explicitly for expanded learning programs.
 This funding supports more than 600 programs throughout the state, representing almost 300,000 kids.
 Many California programs depend on this funding, particularly summer learning programs and programming for high school students (for which this is the only public funding source).

-However, the President does not have the power to unilaterally eliminate the 21st CCLC program.
 Over the next several months, Congress will review this proposal and decide what it will prioritize in the federal budget.
 In partnership with CA3, we’ll be tracking the federal budget process, providing updates via social media and our newsletter, and also organizing advocacy activities around the state with the goal of preserving the 21st CCLC investment.

 We believe expanded learning opportunities support a variety of academically enriching, engaging, hands-on learning opportunities that complement, but differ from school day instruction – and that these services should be delivered jointly by non-profits and schools during the times after school, before school, and in the summer.